-They’d parked by the rail road not long after she’d made the offer.
-For a moment he was silent, ‘Gonna settle down somewhere warmer – fish myself to death.’
+They’d parked by the rail road not long after she’d made the offer and for a moment he was silent, ‘Gonna settle down somewhere warmer – fish myself to death.’

-The engine ticked for a moment and Slice sighed.
+The engine ticked for a moment as it cooled and Char sighed.
 It was time, there was no point delaying it any longer.

 ‘Then you won’t mind this.’

-When she’d finished the Monofilament made a wet sound like a kiss as she slid it from his neck and put the reel back in her pocket before closing his eyes.
-They’d been so hopeful when she’d said yes; she wouldn’t have been surprised if they’d parked on the tracks instead of beside them.
+When she’d finished the monofilament made a wet sound like a kiss as she slid it from his neck and put the reel back in her pocket before closing his eyes.
+They were always so hopeful when she said yes; she wouldn’t have been surprised if they’d parked on the tracks instead of beside them.

-Slice dug through his pockets lifting money, discarding ID, thankful nobody had her prints below the border, not yet anyway.
-They’d think it was a suicide if she lit the car properly.
+Char dug through Eastleigh’s pockets lifting money, discarding ID, thankful nobody had her prints below the border, not yet anyway.
+They’d think it was a suicide if she lit the vehicle properly.

-She’d gotten as far as the first carriage before the lights began to strobe.
+She’d gotten as far as the first carriage before the lights at the crossroads began to strobe.
 She supposed she should have expected it.
-North had been more alive than she’d thought.
-The fire burning off the car wasn’t the only beacon she’d lit.
+Eastleigh had been more alive than she’d thought.
+The car wasn’t the only beacon she’d lit.

 ‘What business is it of yours?
 You shouldn’t even be here.’

-There was a pop and they snapped back on all the way.
-The figure perched on the junction’s sign post was so huge it had bent the metal like a straw, and it had the pits lowest circle’s metre long horns.
+There was a plink and the lights snapped back on all the way.
+Char gasped, despite herself.
+The figure perched on the sign post was so huge it had bent the metal like a straw, and it had a resident of the pits lowest circle’s metre long horns.

-‘Neither should you: the boss wants a word.
-You shouldn’t have run.’
+‘Neither should you: the boss wants a word.’

 She turned to go.
-Devils all wanted the same thing, and she’d enough blood on her hands from All Hallows.
-She’d gotten as far as the nearest railway cars before the wind filled with the voices she’d last heard back home.
+Demon’s all wanted the same thing, and she’d enough blood on her hands from the ceremony.
+Char had gotten as far as the nearest railway cars before the wind filled with the rustle of things she’d last heard over the border.

 ‘What makes you think I’d do business with you?’

 She stifled a yawn.
-It had been too long a journey for the usual bullshit, and the one stop North and her had made for coffee hadn’t done much for topping up her reserves.
+It had been too long a journey for the usual bullshit.
+The one stop Eastleigh and her had made for coffee hadn’t done much for topping up her reserves.

-‘Heard it before,’ said Slice as the Devil started to clamber down the sign post snapping off boards with the names of towns she’d never heard of as it went.
+‘Heard it before,’ said Char as the demon started to clamber down the sign post snapping off boards with the names of towns she’d never heard of as it went.

-‘Stay away from me.’

-She put as much of the voice into it as she could, glad to see it pause.
+‘Stay away from me,’ said Char and she put as much of the voice into it as she could.

 ‘Who taught you how to do that?’